nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/dfu_over_bt_mesh.rst

 Composing the firmware metadata
 *******************************

-The Bluetooth mesh DFU subsystem provides a set of shell commands that can be used to compose a firmware metadata.
+The Bluetooth Mesh DFU subsystem provides a set of shell commands that can be used to compose a firmware metadata.
 The format of metadata is defined in the :c:struct:`bt_mesh_dfu_metadata` structure.
 For the complete list of commands, see :ref:`zephyr:bluetooth_mesh_shell_dfu_metadata`.